Testing Interactions

 }

-node we need to actually tell findTodo
+Because todo is an isMultiple node we need to actually tell findTodo which

 of the multiple todos it found to return.